norswap/autumn/doc/autumn/peg.md

  What shouldn't bother you:

 - Expressivity.
 There are languages that can be described in PEG but not in CFG, but it is not known whether the reverse is true.
-Even should it be the case, the fact we have no example means it doesn't matter in practice.
+Even should it be the case, the fact we have no examples means it doesn't matter in practice.
 The additional expressivity from PEG isn't useful either.

   Beware, however, of parsing tools that use subsets of CFG: LL(k), LR(k), LALR, ...
 These impose real constraints on the languages that can be recognized, and how the grammars can be written.
 The latter is usually the source of much more pain.
 (If you ever heard of "shift-reduce conflicts", this is what this is about.)
-I recommend sticking to general* CFG parsing.
+I recommend sticking to **general** CFG parsing.

 ## Packrat Parsing